Woman looking into distance against cloudy sky

 5. Be thankful: Positive people often write down their reasons for being grateful.
 While you do not have to record it, take stock of three to five things you appreciate having in your life.
 These things could be as small as a tasty treat or having great weather.

 7. Stay present: Pause during your day and bring your mind’s attention to the present thoughts and emotions you are experiencing.
 Then, let them pass without judgment.
-This mindfulness helps you regulate your emotional response to situations.
+Engaging in mindfulness helps you regulate your emotional response to situations.
 It also helps you learn to listen to yourself.

 Be proactive in your healthcare with a convenient and proven program.
 Learn more about Digital Medicine.